 NEIL CAVUTO, HOST: Now, early today, the Senate unanimously passed the defense appropriations bill.
-That contains $50 billion for wars in Afghanistan (search) and Iraq (search).
+That contains $50 billion for wars in Afghanistan and Iraq.

 My next guest sponsored an amendment to ban cruel and degrading treatment against anyone that the U.S. government has in custody.
 However, this caused some controversy with the White House.

 With us now, Republican Senator from Arizona John McCain.